Black voters know what they want. On Tuesday, it was Joe Biden. Here's why.

 He also had a meaningful ground game, according to Tyson.

-Jill Biden, the candidate’s wife, visited Birmingham, where Tyson lives, multiple times.
-Biden’s staff met with black voters to talk about their top priorities and accepted what Tyson called “a packet” from activists outlining those concerns.
-The Biden campaign bought tables at local banquets, ads in local event programs and ran what Tyson called “a real campaign on what we knew was a limited budget.”
+Jill Biden, the candidate's wife, visited Birmingham, where Tyson lives, multiple times.
+Biden's staff met with black voters to talk about their top priorities and accepted what Tyson called "a packet" from activists outlining those concerns.
+The Biden campaign bought tables at banquets and ads in event programs and ran what Tyson called "a real campaign on what we knew was a limited budget."

-In comparison, while Tyson had never in her 21 years in politics seen anything like the television ad blitz from the billionaire businessman and former New York City Mayor Mike Bloomberg.
-But where she didn’t see him was on the ground: Not at a Birmingham church, school or community center.
+In comparison, while Tyson had never in her 21 years in politics seen anything like the television ad blitz from the billionaire businessman and former New York Mike Bloomberg.
+But where she didn't see him was on the ground: not at a Birmingham church, school or community center.
 Sen. Bernie Sanders, I-Vt., had big ideas but few details, she said.
-And Sen. Elizabeth Warren, D-Mass., was bright, admirable and, of course, had intricate plans but did not register as someone with the capacity to deliver “a sailor’s cussing” in combat with Trump, Taylor said.
+And Sen. Elizabeth Warren, D-Mass., was bright and admirable and, of course, had intricate plans, but she did not register as someone with the capacity to deliver "a sailor's cussing" in combat with Trump, Taylor said.

 Then there was Biden's own presence in Alabama.

-In January, he spoke at the 16th Street Baptist Church, site of a 1963 bombing by white supremacists that killed four black children.
-And when he stopped Sunday in Alabama after a resounding win in South Carolina, he committed to some of the issues listed in the packet: a $15 an hour federal minimum wage, expanding Obamacare, eliminating gender and racial pay disparities, and support for a modern, rail-based mass transit system in Alabama.
+In January, he spoke at 16th Street Baptist Church in Birmingham, site of a 1963 bombing by white supremacists that killed four black children.
+And when he stopped Sunday in Alabama after a resounding win in South Carolina, he committed to some of the issues listed in the packet: a $15-an-hour federal minimum wage, expansion of the Affordable Care Act, elimination of gender and racial pay disparities, and support for a modern, rail-based mass transit system in Alabama.

 By Super Tuesday, Tyson was team Biden.